-Johnny Kidd: The tragic death of the British rock 'n' roll icon remembered
+Johnny Kidd facts: Life, songs and tragic death of the 'Shakin' All Over' rock 'n' roll icon

 The life and untimely death of British rock 'n' roll icon Johnny Kidd, who conquered the world with 'Shakin' All Over'.